harmochiky/mysql-ease/README.md

 ### Building Queries

-mysql-easy provides a fluent and chainable API for building various types of MySQL queries.
-Let's explore some of the key features and query types supported by mysql-easy.
+mysql-ease provides a fluent and chainable API for building various types of MySQL queries.
+Let's explore some of the key features and query types supported by mysql-ease.

 #### Select Queries